Yuma Drinking Water Quality

 What's Really in Your Tap Water?

-Yuma tap water has notable issues that residents should consider.
+Yuma tap water has contaminants that exceed current EPA standards.
 At 228 ppm (13.3 gpg), the water is quite hard — you may notice mineral buildup on fixtures.
 Lead levels test well below the EPA action level.
 There have been 446 violations recorded over the past 3 years.

 Action Needed